 Experiencing problems viewing these videos?
 They’re also available on our YouTube channel.

 New to Heart Graph?
-See how to use the app with your Bluetooth/ANT+ sensor for your first workout in this short tutorial.
-(Apple Watch users should use Heart Graph on your Watch or see Importing data from your Apple Watch.)
+See how to use the app to record new data with your Apple Watch or Bluetooth/ANT+ sensor in this short tutorial.
+If you already have heart rate data stored in the Health app, you may also find this video useful: Importing data from your Apple Watch.

-Looking to view heart rate data from your Apple Watch?
+Looking to view heart rate data you’ve already recorded from your Apple Watch?
 This tutorial shows you how, but you must ensure that Heart Graph is integrated with the Health app first!

 Resting heart rate can give you an indication of your fitness and general health.
-Heart Graph can record your minimum heart rate over a period of up to 10 minutes; you can then compare this value with other workout statistics.
-(Apple Watch users should use Heart Graph on your Watch to record the data.)
+Heart Graph can record your minimum heart rate, either stopping automatically after 10 minutes, or recording indefinitely (for example to record your heart rate while you sleep); you can then compare this value with other workout statistics.

 Once you’ve started using a standard “reference set” in each of your workouts, you can compare your heart rate during this set between sessions.
 This comparison can help highlight differences in your body, for example improving fitness or the onset of a illness such as a cold.